fabremx/react-course-materials/RenderProps/README.md

-# Render props
+# Render Props

-## Layout exemple
+## Layout Example

-#### Context
+#### 📘 Context

-We have a `Layout` component which handle logic to set visible children component or not.
+We have a `Layout` component which handle logic to display children component or not.
-Children component can be different component
+Children component can be different components.

 ```js
 const Layout = () => {